Our Executive Director: Cheryl Coon

 Linda has a Master's degree in Public Health with an emphasis in program evaluation, as well as a B.S. in Human Development with a concentration in Counseling.
 In addition to her work with RDBO's clients and care providers, Linda works as an independent program evaluator for the Oregon Community Foundation and the Jesuit Volunteer Corps.

-Z. Hanah Riley - Attorney
+Z. Hanah Riley - Staff Attorney

 Hanah Riley has a B.A. with honors from University of Toronto and a J.D. magna cum laude from Western Michigan University Law School.
 She is admitted to the Oregon bar and trained as a mediator.
 Her practice has included immigration law at Catholic Charities Immigration Legal Services.
 Hanah came to the United States via Canada, Germany and Bosnia after leaving her home country as a refugee of war and she speaks Bosnian, Croatian, Serbian, and conversational German.